 Abuse: To physically or mentally harm, harass, intimidate, or interfere with the personal liberty of another.

-Appeal: The opportunity for a respondent and/or complainant to request a review of a case within five (5) days of an outcome and corresponding sanctions.
+Appeal: The opportunity for a respondent and/or complainant to appeal the dismissal analysis OR request a review of a case within five (5) days of an outcome and corresponding sanctions.
 Appeals are heard on the following:

 - Procedural violations which impacted the integrity of the hearing to the degree that the outcome was compromised.

 Bystander Intervention: Safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
-UNCA’s BARK (Bulldogs Advancing Radical Kindess) program educates the community on how to recognize situations of potential harm, learn to overcome barriers to intervening, identify safe and effective intervention options, understand institutional structures and cultural conditions that faciliate violence, and actions to intervene.
+The University’s Stand up, Speak out (SUSO) program educates the community on how to recognize situations of potential harm, learn to overcome barriers to intervening, identify safe and effective intervention options, understand institutional structures and cultural conditions that facilitate violence, and actions to intervene.

 Confidential Reporting: If you are the victim of a crime and do not want to pursue action within the university system or the criminal justice system, you may still want to consider making a confidential report.
 With your permission, the Title IX Office, the Chief or a designee of University Police can file a report on the details of the incident without revealing your identity.
 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution without sharing personally identificable characteristics.